acousticrobot/web-16/_pages/toki-pona/lesson-16-pi.md

 >
 >_The grammar in this lesson is covered in chapter 11 in [pu](https://www.amazon.com/dp/B012M1RLXS), lesson 11 in [Pije](http://tokipona.net/tp/janpije/okamasona.php), and page 9 in [Lentan](https://rnd.neocities.org/tokipona/)._
 >
 >the particle _pi_ is used to regroup modifiers.
-It requires a minimum of one head noun and two modifiers. _pi_ is inserted between the head noun and the two modifiers.
+It requires a minimum of one head noun and two modifiers.
+>
+>_pi_ is inserted between the head noun and the two modifiers.
 This indicates that the second modifier modifies the first modifier before the meaning is used to modify the head noun.
 It is particularly useful when the head noun and first modifier have a meaning unto themselves:
 >
 >* __ma tomo mi__ - [ma tomo][mi] -> my city
 >* ma pi tomo mi - [ma]pi[tomo mi] -> the land (of/around/associated with) my house
 >
-> When you see a noun group with _pi_, do not think of li as meaning _of_!
-Think of it as a marker that indicates the end of the head noun, and the beginning of a modifier aplied to the head.
+> When you see a noun group with _pi_, do not think of li as meaning _of_.
+Think of it as a marker that indicates the end of the head noun, and the beginning of a modifier applied to the head.
 Figure out the meaning of each half first, and then combine these into a one.
+>
 > Note that jan Pije also describes _pi_ as a possessive.
 This is generally not an accepted use case, especially with a single word after pi.
-It may be repetitive, but you can avoid this pattern by repeating the head noun:
+You can avoid this pattern by repeating the head noun, or replacing the subject with _ni_:
 >
->* _ike:_ ilo ni li pi sina. -> _pona:_ __ilo ni li ilo sina.__
+>* _ike:_ ilo ni li pi sina. -> _pona:_ __ni li ilo sina.__
 >* _ike:_ kalama musi ni li pi mi. -> _pona:_ __kalama musi ni li kalama mi.__

 ### descriptive groupings with pi